 Which Sonos speakers are compatible with AirPlay 2?

-Short answer: all the new ones.
-The Sonos One, second generation Play:5, Sonos Beam soundbar and the Playbase.
+Short answer: all the new ones: The One (both generations), Beam, Amp, Move, Port and Play:5 (2nd-gen).
 Anything else wonât be able to play with AirPlay 2 directly, however thatâs not the end of the story.
 You can also get older Sonos speakers working with AirPlay 2.